-South Lanarkshire Council has a policy of providing school transport to Secondary pupils who reside more than two miles from their catchment school by the recognised shortest safest walking route.
+South Lanarkshire Council has a policy of providing school transport to Secondary pupils who live more than one by the recognised shortest safest walking route from their catchment school.
 This policy is more generous than the law requires.
 This means that the provision of transport could be reviewed at any time.
-Parents who consider they are eligible should obtain an application form from the school or Education Resources, Hamilton, phone 0303 123 1023 or web www.southlanarkshire.gov.uk.
+Parents who consider they are eligible should complete a form online www.southlanarkshire.gov.uk or contact 0303 123 1023.
 These forms should be completed and returned before the end of March for those pupils starting the school in August to enable the appropriate arrangements to be made.
 Applications may be submitted at any time throughout the year and will be considered by Education Resources.